TalkingQuickly/talkingquickly.co.uk/_drafts/2013-12-22-deploying-rails-apps-to-a-vps-with-capistrano-v3.md

 As you can see, Capistrano 3 splits out a lot of app specific functionality into separate gems.
 This increased focus on modularity is a theme throughout the version 3 rewrite.

 Then run `bundle install` if you're adding capistrano 3 for the first time or `bundle update capistrano` if you're upgrading.
-You may need to do some standard Gemfile juggling if you're updating and there are dependency conflicts.
+You may need to do some of the usual Gemfile juggling if you're updating and there are dependency conflicts.

 2) Assuming you've archived off any legacy Capistrano configs, you can now run: